CommandMC/HeroicWiki/Steam-Deck.md

     * Konsole will prompt you to create a password, any characters typed here will not display in the terminal.
 Once you have typed a password, press enter and Konsole will ask you to type it again to confirm.
     * If the commands after this step request a sudo password, type the password you created here for the respective step.
 4. Type the following command and press enter:
-    * `flatpak install org.freedesktop.Platform.VulkanLayer.gamescope -y`
+    * `flatpak install org.freedesktop.Platform.VulkanLayer.gamescope --system -y`
+    * If you see a list, select `runtime/org.freedesktop.Platform.VulkanLayer.gamescope/x86_64/24.08` by typing the respective number.
+For example, if it is the third item in the list, type `3` and press enter.
-5. The Flatpak Gamescope will now be installed and HDR will now work in Game Mode
+5. The Flatpak Gamescope will now be installed and HDR will now work in Game Mode.

+**Optional: Freezing Updates**

+If the Gamescope Flatpak updates and is no longer in sync with the natively installed Gamescope, HDR may stop working.
+As an optional step, you may mask the Gamescope Flatpak in order to "freeze" its updates.

+1. Switch to Desktop Mode.
+2. Open Konsole
+3. Type the following command and press enter:
+    * `sudo flatpak mask org.freedesktop.Platform.VulkanLayer.gamescope`
+4. The Gamescope Flatpak will now be masked and its updates will be "frozen".

+To unmask the Gamescope Flatpak, use the following command:

+`sudo flatpak --remove mask org.freedesktop.Platform.VulkanLayer.gamescope`

 ### AppImage